On the Sample Complexity of Learning for Blind Inverse Problems: Abstract

 \section{Abstract}

-{ Blind inverse problems arise in many experimental settings where the forward operator is partially or entirely unknown.
-In this context, methods developed for the non-blind case cannot be adapted in a straightforward manner.
-Recently, data-driven approaches have been proposed to address blind inverse problems, demonstrating strong empirical performance and adaptability.
-However, these methods often lack interpretability and are not supported by rigorous theoretical guarantees, limiting their reliability in applied domains such as imaging inverse problems.
-In this work, we shed light on learning in blind inverse problems within the simplified yet insightful framework of Linear Minimum Mean Square Estimators (LMMSEs).
-We provide a theoretical analysis, deriving closed-form expressions for optimal estimators and extending classical results.
-In particular, we establish equivalences with suitably chosen Tikhonov-regularized formulations, where the regularization depends explicitly on the distributions of the unknown signal, the noise, and the random forward operators.
-We also prove convergence results of the reconstruction error under appropriate source condition assumptions.
-Furthermore, we derive finite-sample error bounds that characterize the performance of learned estimators as a function of the noise level, problem conditioning, and number of available samples.
-These bounds explicitly quantify the impact of operator randomness and reveal the associated convergence rates as this randomness vanishes.
-Finally, we validate our theoretical findings through illustrative numerical experiments that confirm the predicted convergence behavior. }
+{ Blind inverse problems arise in many experimental settings where both the signal of interest and the forward operator are (partially) unknown.
+In this context, methods developed for the non-blind case cannot be adapted in a straightforward manner due to identifiability issues and symmetric solutions inherent to the blind setting.
+Recently, data-driven approaches have been proposed to address such problems, demonstrating strong empirical performance and adaptability.
+However, these methods often lack interpretability and are not supported by theoretical guarantees, limiting their reliability in domains such as applied imaging where a blind approach often relates to a calibration of the acquisition device.
+In this work, we shed light on learning in blind inverse problems within the insightful framework of Linear Minimum Mean Square Estimators (LMMSEs).
+We provide a theoretical analysis, deriving closed-form expressions for optimal estimators and extending classical recovery results to the blind setting.
+In particular, we establish equivalences with tailored Tikhonov-regularized formulations, where the regularization structure depends explicitly on the distributions of the unknown signal, of the noise, and of the random forward operator.
+We also show how the reconstruction error converges as the noise and the randomness of the operator diminish when we use a source condition assumption.
+Furthermore, we derive finite-sample error bounds that characterize the performance of the learned estimators as a function of the noise level, problem conditioning, and number of available samples.
+These bounds explicitly quantify the impact of operator randomness and show explicitly the dependence of the associated convergence rates to this randomness factors.
+Finally, we validate our theoretical findings through illustrative exemplar numerical experiments that confirm the predicted convergence behavior. }

 \keywords{Blind inverse problems; Linear minimum mean square estimation; Tikhonov regularization; Random forward operators; Error bounds}